tencurse/neocities-v2/src/blog/2023-05-10 - Building the site from scratch.md

 Enter: my Neocities site.

 sadgrl.online has a [nifty layout builder](https://sadgrl.online/projects/layout-builder/), which is honestly a great starting point.
 It’s responsive, customizable, easy to understand.
 There’s a lot more layouts and templates out there, if you know where to find them.
-And they’re all good enough, but for me, of course, I want something that has my *personal* touch on it.
+And they’re all good enough, but for me, of course, I want something that has my _personal_ touch on it.
 After all, that’s why I hosted my website on Neocities[^2].

 As an aside, I won’t discuss too much technical detail.
 Mostly the struggle was in CSS, as it usually is, and maybe I’ll make a separate post for that, but this blog will be more about the journey rather than the destination.

 ## Layout inspiration

-I am *obsessed* with customization.
+I am _obsessed_ with customization.
 I can spend hours upon hours on character creation in games.
-I even refer to *The Sims 4* as a ‘dress-up’ game, because I would mostly play in Create–A–Sim mode, changing my Sims’ features and outfits.
+I even refer to _The Sims 4_ as a ‘dress-up’ game, because I would mostly play in Create–A–Sim mode, changing my Sims’ features and outfits.
 I have the same fervor even in my devices; my Samsung phone is customized with a different launcher and app icons.

-Ever since I stumbled upon [r/unixporn](https://www.reddit.com/r/unixporn/), I simply fell in love with *NIX systems.
+Ever since I stumbled upon [r/unixporn](https://www.reddit.com/r/unixporn/), I simply fell in love with Linux systems.
 Of course, there’s lots of other things to love about them[^3], but the customizable aesthetic instantly won my heart.
-I proceeded to dual–boot my laptop(s) with Manjaro KDE (and later, XFCE) and go absolutely *ham* customizing it.
+I proceeded to dual–boot my laptop(s) with Manjaro KDE (and later, XFCE) and go absolutely _ham_ customizing it.

 [INSERT SCREENSHOT HERE]

-In *NIX systems, the terminal is your best friend.[^4] Of course, I made mine look pretty:
+In Linux systems, the terminal is your best friend.[^4] Of course, I made mine look pretty:

 [INSERT SCREENSHOT]